 Now, the subdivisions of the subordinated SplinePatches can be controlled relatively from the patches panel of the multi patch.
 Thus, you can test various polygonal resolutions using a percentual slider.

 The main new feature of version 3.0 is the new SplineCage object.
 Once again, it has become much faster and easier to generate patch objects.
 In patch modeling, all splines defining the object to be modeled, make the spline cage.
 The new object works as a generator and creates stable connections at the intersections of all splines of the cage.
 These connection points can be moved and are retained even when editing the single splines.

 The preview options displays all the surface, that can be generated from the cage.
 With a click, real patch objects are created, optionally subordinated to a MultiPatch object.

 There are some reasons to avoid triangles in modeling.
 Until now Tri-patches were always created from triangles.
 Optionally, Tri-patches can now be generated from quadrangles, if the number of subdivisions is even.

-The MultiPatch obejct has been enhanced by a symmetry option.
-The benefit in comparision to the symmetry object is that the symmetry is applied before generating the outer edge profiles.
-Thus, there are no problems with profiles at the mirror plane.
+The MultiPatch object has been enhanced by a symmetry option.
+The benefit in comparison to the symmetry object is that the symmetry is applied before generating the outer edge profiles.
+Thus, there are no problems with edge profiles at the mirror plane.

 New parameter for edge profile